Skip to main content

 Call 111 or get help from 111 online.

-Take the anastrozole packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the anastrozole packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Page last reviewed: 6 March 2024